 Iain was born in Zimbabwe and moved to South Africa to go to high school in Durban, on the east coast.
 After school he studied architecture at the University of Natal.
 Iain has worked extensively in both South Africa and the UK, and brings a wealth of experience in developing design solutions across a wide range of scales and diverse sectors.
 Working in the UK between 2001 and 2009 Iain gained his Part 3 qualifications and rose to Associate in a prominent design led practice where he gained in -depth experience in the education sector and worked on several public buildings.
 Moving to South Africa in 2009 Iain started his own practice working in high-end residential and hospitality sectors, where he developed skills in detailed design resolution.
 Iain returned to the UK in 2015 to join Stitch.
 Outside of the office he loves to cook and take trips out into the countryside.
 Iain enjoys pickled walnuts, pork crackling and fine bourbon.

-Joanna is an Architect here at Stitch.
+Joanna is an Associate here at Stitch.
 She joined Stitch after studying Architecture at University of Bath and University of Sheffield.
 In her previous role at Stonewood Design, Joanna worked on several residential projects within the Bath conservation area, which required a sensitive yet imaginative response to historical context.
 She brings to the office an infectious enthusiasm and a faultless knowledge of housing design.
 Joanna dreams of one day completing a Triathlon while maintaining her love for ice-cream.

 Louise is an architect at Stitch.
 Previously she worked at Melt Design Hub gaining experience on a range of projects from international hotels to housing for the elderly.
 Louise aims to make a positive contribution to housing design, creating homes that both communities and individuals can enjoy.
 Outside of the office Louise is a keen traveller with recent adventures taking her off road driving in Albania.